 The EES or Entry/Exit System is an IT system that will be used at passport control for passengers from non-EU, non-Schengen (third) countries.
 Its purpose is to speed up the process and increase the accuracy of the checks being carried out.
 The new system will automate procedures at border control and replace passport stamping.
 It will record the time and place of each person’s entry into the country and store their facial image and fingerprints.

 The initial start date for both ETIAS and EES was intended for 2023 but this has already been postponed several times.
-According to the European Unione website, the EES will become operational first and ETIAS will follow a few months later.
-The most recent information announces that the EES will be launched on the 10th of November 2024, while ETIAS is due to start in mid-2025.
+According to the European Union website, the EES will become operational first and ETIAS will follow a few months later.
+The most recent EES start date for November 2024 has been postponed once again and a new schedule for the launch has yet to be announced.
+ETIAS is due to start in mid-2025.